Logo

 A logo (abbreviation of logotype; from Ancient Greek λόγος (lógos) 'word, speech' and τύπος (túpos) 'mark, imprint') is a graphic mark, emblem, or symbol used to aid and promote public identification and recognition.
-It may be of an abstract or figurative design or include the text of the name it represents as in a wordmark.
+It may be of an abstract or figurative design or include the text of the name that it represents, as in a wordmark.

 In the days of hot metal typesetting, a logotype was one word cast as a single piece of type (e.g. "The" in ATF Garamond), as opposed to a ligature, which is two or more letters joined, but not forming a word.
 By extension, the term was also used for a uniquely set and arranged typeface or colophon.
 At the level of mass communication and in common usage, a company's logo is today often synonymous with its trademark or brand.

 Etymology

-Douglas Harper's Online Etymology Dictionary states that the term 'logo' used in 1937 "probably a shortening of logogram".
+Douglas Harper's Online Etymology Dictionary states that the first surviving written record of the term 'logo' dates back to 1937, and that the term was "probably a shortening of logogram".